NASA astronaut Sunita Williams, currently stranded aboard the International Space Station, has shared a heartbreaking health update.

 NASA eventually deemed the capsule unfit for a safe return, opting instead to bring the astronauts home aboard Crew-9, which is currently docked at the ISS.
 Credit: NASA

-Even everyday movements become difficult after prolonged weightlessness, making readjustment to Earth’s gravity a challenge.
+Even everyday movements become difficult after prolonged weightlessness, making readjustment to Earth’s gravity challenging.

 Despite growing speculation, neither NASA, SpaceX, nor the White House have confirmed any changes to the return schedule.